Is the Trail Ambassador Program right for you? It is if you enjoy:

 Is an application required?

 Yes, we have a short informational form that we require all our trail patrol volunteers to fill out.
 This form is to help us understand how you will be participating in this program.
-If you don’t want to formally sign up, please consider reporting issues via the San Jose Clean mobile app when you use the trails.
+If you don’t want to formally sign up, please consider reporting issues via the San Jose 311 App:

 Do I have to wear a uniform?

-Yes, we ask that all our trail patrol volunteers wear our green trail patrol vests; this way other trail users can identify you.
+Yes, we ask that all our trail patrol volunteers wear our green trail patrol vests/t-shirts; this way other trail users can identify you.

 Do I need to check in at the Visitor’s Center or can I start from my house?